joehalloran/sql-coursework/README.md

 ```
-select sum(items) as "Serotonin prescriptions", period as selective_serotonin from treatment where
+SELECT sum(items) AS "Serotonin prescriptions",
+       period AS selective_serotonin
+FROM treatment
-bnf_name like "%citalopram%" or
+WHERE bnf_name LIKE "%citalopram%"
-bnf_name like "%Cipramil%" or
+  OR bnf_name LIKE "%Cipramil%"
-bnf_name like "%dapoxetine%" or
+  OR bnf_name LIKE "%dapoxetine%"
-bnf_name like "%Priligy%" or
+  OR bnf_name LIKE "%Priligy%"
-bnf_name like "%escitalopram%" or
+  OR bnf_name LIKE "%escitalopram%"
-bnf_name like "%Cipralex%" or
+  OR bnf_name LIKE "%Cipralex%"
-bnf_name like "%fluoxetine%" or
+  OR bnf_name LIKE "%fluoxetine%"
-bnf_name like "%Prozac%" or
+  OR bnf_name LIKE "%Prozac%"
-bnf_name like "%Oxactin%" or
+  OR bnf_name LIKE "%Oxactin%"
-bnf_name like "%fluvoxamine%" or
+  OR bnf_name LIKE "%fluvoxamine%"
-bnf_name like "%Faverin%" or
+  OR bnf_name LIKE "%Faverin%"
-bnf_name like "%paroxetine%" or
+  OR bnf_name LIKE "%paroxetine%"
-bnf_name like "%Seroxat%" or
+  OR bnf_name LIKE "%Seroxat%"
-bnf_name like "%sertraline%" or
+  OR bnf_name LIKE "%sertraline%"
-bnf_name like "%Lustral%"
+  OR bnf_name LIKE "%Lustral%"
-group by period;
+GROUP BY period;
 +-------------------------+---------------------+
 | Serotonin prescriptions | selective_serotonin |
 +-------------------------+---------------------+